sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/common-configuration/batching.md

 Inputs that behave this way are documented as such and have a `batching` configuration block.

-Sometimes you may prefer to create your batches before processing in order to benefit from [batch wide processing](#grouped-message-processing), in which case if your input doesn't already support [a batch policy](#batch-policy) you can instead use a [`broker`][input_broker], which also allows you to combine inputs with a single batch policy:
+Sometimes you may prefer to create your batches before processing in order to benefit from [batch wide processing](#grouped-message-processing), in which case if your input doesn't already support [a batch policy](#batch-policy) you can instead use a [broker](TODO), which also allows you to combine inputs with a single batch policy:

 ```yaml
 input: